the-expanse/SideQuestWiki/BMBF.md

 # - After you do install BMBF
 ----
-Restart your headset after you install BMBF and open BMBF from the Quests `Oculus TV tab run Beatsaber from BMBFs launch button top right of the app without syncing any other custom songs or mods, to do so.
+Make sure to be safe to properly restart your headset after you install BMBF and open BMBF from the Quests `Oculus TV tab run Beatsaber from BMBFs launch button top right of the app without syncing any other custom songs or mods, to do so.
-In headset run BMBF from Oculus TVs Channels Sub section.
+In headset run BMBF from `Oculus TV`s Channels Sub section.

-## Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding if updating to a new version or previously installed.
+## Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding if updating to a new version or previously installed and faulty.

 # Read ALL the information above before proceeding with BMBFs installation
 ----